tkent-google/explainers/form-sizing.md

 * List box `<select>`<br>
   The control height will depend on the sum of `<option>` label heights if `field-sizing: content` is specified.
 * Drop-down box `<select>`<br>
-  THe control width will dpeend on the width of the selected `<option>` label if `field-sizing: content` is specified.
+  The control width will depend on the width of the selected `<option>` label if `field-sizing: content` is specified.

 ## Considered Alternatives